How can I be a better magician? Pt. 4 – 4 reasons you need to start Talking to yourself

 1. Getting comfortable with your own voice

-For a long time I used to hate the sound of my own voice.
+For a long time, I used to hate the sound of my voice.
 I was a quiet kid who was not particularly outspoken and always a bit of an introvert.
 I used to particularly hate singing, which was an entire obligatory class at one of my schools.

-I don’t remember when, but one day while visiting the countryside, I went for a walk on my own and I tried singing for the first time with nobody around to hear.
-I sung as loudly as I wanted but for the first time without the fear of what someone else might think.
+I don’t remember when, but one day while visiting the countryside, I went for a walk on my own, and I tried singing for the first time with nobody around to hear.
+I sang as loudly as I wanted but for the first time without the fear of what someone else might think.
 I was awful.
-It was still quite liberating though.
+It was still quite liberating, though.
 Looking back, it was probably when I first started to speak aloud to myself, putting my thoughts into words rather than just keeping them rattling around inside my head.